JuliaOpt/LinQuadOptInterface.jl/README.md

-**Warning!!!
-This package is deprecated.
+**This package is deprecated.
 All solvers relying on it have been updated to pure MOI wrappers.
 Do not use this as an intermediate layer when constructing new solver wrappers.**